WorstLuck/PolarStar/README.md

 Note: Results.txt is just there to load previously saved form inputs.

 # Monthly generation steps:
+Note: The first step is to make sure Results.txt as well atleast one excel file with names "ltd" or "qlhf" in the dist folder.

 1) Executable can be found in SheetGen > dist launch it and wait for GUI to pop up.
 2) Pick from the menu the Admin File name as well as the reference files for both Advisors and Key files.
 3) Write down the advisor name you wish to generate the invoice for